Palace of Westminster: Recent history

-Louise Wilson, external member of the House of Commons Commission.
+The palace was designated a Grade I listed building in 1970 and a World Heritage Site in 1987.
+The fabric of the building is in urgent need of restoration.
+In January 2018, the House of Commons voted for both houses to vacate the palace to allow for a complete refurbishment of the building, which will take at least six years and start no sooner than 2025.
+In September 2022, the Restoration and Renewal Client Board, a joint committee of the House of Lords and the House of Commons, was formed to oversee the necessary works.

 Exterior

-Sir Charles Barry's collaborative design for the Palace of Westminster uses the Perpendicular Gothic style, which was popular during the 15th century and returned during the Gothic revival of the 19th century.
+Charles Barry's collaborative design for the Palace of Westminster uses the Perpendicular Gothic style, which was popular during the 15th century and returned during the Gothic revival of the 19th century.
 Barry was a classical architect, but he was aided by the Gothic architect Augustus Pugin.
 Westminster Hall, which was built in the 11th century and survived the fire of 1834, was incorporated in Barry's design.
 Pugin was displeased with the result of the work, especially with the symmetrical layout designed by Barry; he famously remarked, "All Grecian, sir; Tudor details on a classic body".

 Stonework

 In 1839 Charles Barry toured Britain, looking at quarries and buildings, with a committee which included two leading geologists and a stonecarver.
 They selected Anston, a sand-coloured magnesian limestone quarried in the villages of Anston, South Yorkshire, and Mansfield Woodhouse, Nottinghamshire.
 Two quarries were chosen from a list of 102, with the majority of the stone coming from the former.
-A crucial consideration was transportation, achieved on water via the Chesterfield Canal, the North Sea, and the rivers Trent and Thames.
+A crucial consideration was transport, achieved on water via the Chesterfield Canal, the North Sea and the rivers Trent and Thames.
 Furthermore, Anston was cheaper, and "could be supplied in blocks up to four feet thick and lent itself to elaborate carving".

-Barry's New Palace of Westminster was rebuilt using the sandy-coloured Anston limestone.
-However, the stone soon began to decay due to pollution and the poor quality of some of the stone used.
-Although such defects were clear as early as 1849, nothing was done for the remainder of the 19th century even after much studying.
+Barry's new Palace of Westminster was rebuilt using the sandy-coloured Anston limestone.
+However, the stone soon began to decay owing to pollution and the poor quality of some of the stone used.
+Although such defects were clear as early as 1849, nothing was done for the remainder of the 19th century, even after much studying.
 During the 1910s, however, it became clear that some of the stonework had to be replaced.
-In 1928 it was deemed necessary to use Clipsham stone, a honey-coloured limestone from Rutland, to replace the decayed Anston.
-The project began in the 1930s but was halted by the outbreak of the Second World War, and completed only during the 1950s.
-By the 1960s pollution had again begun to take its toll.
-A stone conservation and restoration programme to the external elevations and towers began in 1981, and ended in 1994.
+In 1928, it was deemed necessary to use Clipsham stone, a honey-coloured limestone from Rutland, to replace the decayed Anston.
+The project began in the 1930s but was halted by the outbreak of the Second World War and was completed only during the 1950s.
+By the 1960s, pollution had again begun to take its toll.
+A stone conservation and restoration programme to the external elevations and towers began in 1981 and ended in 1994.